samplchallenges/SAMPL7/physical_property/README.md

 - [`experimental_data`](experimental_data): Folder will contain experimental measurements of pK<sub>a</sub>, partitioning and permeability values after the SAMPL7 challenge submission deadline.

 ## Publication on experimental measurements
 Karol R. Francisco, Thomas J. Paniak, Marisa C. Kozlowski, and Carlo Ballatore.
-"Structure Property Relationships of N-Acylsulfonamides and Related Bioisosteres" *(Pending Publication)*
+"Structure Property Relationships of N-Acylsulfonamides and Related Bioisosteres" *(Details to be announced)*